confluentinc/ksql/docs/tutorials/clickstream-local.rst

         :start-line: 17
         :end-line: 38

 #.
-From the the KSQL CLI, load the ``clickstream.sql`` schema file that will run the demo app.
+From the the KSQL CLI, load the ``clickstream.sql`` schema file that will run the tutorial app.

     .. code:: bash